 The counter-example that we see with many new reps is that they want to find the doctor who doesn’t even have a website.
 “She needs a website, and that’s part of our solution!” they say.

-So Step 1 is to verify that the prospect is ready to solve their problem.
-And if you can’t figure that out from your research, answering that question is the next step in your process.
+So Step 1 provides a great start for verifying that the prospect is ready to solve their problem.
+And if you can’t figure that out from your research and other information sources, answering that question is the next step in your process.

 How quickly can I get this person out of this step of my pipeline?
-They’re either not a prospect and they’re out, or they are, and I move them forward.
+They’re either not a senior-level prospect or the right person in general and they’re out, or they are, and I move them forward.

-Rapport-building is fine in a cold call (and can be really important), but make sure you identify as soon as possible whether or not you should keep working with this prospect.
+Rapport-building is fine while cold calling (and can be really important), but make sure you identify as soon as possible whether or not you should keep working with this prospect.

 Start by telling them, in clear language (no jargon!), which problem you’ve noticed or that you think they have.

 This is simple if you can see the information online (like, whether they have a website, or whether it’s optimized for search), but it’s not much more complex if you don’t.

 For instance, you can refer to industry statistics, telling them that X% of people in their industry struggle with (problem).
 You can also base it on observations you’ve made about their website, their marketing, or a quote from one of their blog posts.